ledererd/ledererd.github.io/openstack16-101-workshop/02_exercise1.md

 ```[student@workstation-f3db ~]$ ssh stack@undercloud.example.com```

 You should now be logged into the undercloud workstation.
+You should see the following result:

 ```
 Activate the web console with: systemctl enable --now cockpit.socket